-How much can you read from paper when making a speech?
+How much can you read from the paper when making a speech?

 Making a speech doesn’t mean you can’t use notes.
 Just remember to keep contact with the audience when reading from paper.
-Writing a text, avoid long sentences and complex specialised terms.
-If a sentence is too long, you’ll be out breath of in the middle of it, which is why you’ll have breathe deeply.
+Writing a text, avoid long sentences and complex specialized terms.
+If a sentence is too long, you’ll be out of the breath of in the middle of it, which is why you’ll have to breathe deeply.
 This, however, ruins the flow of your presentation.

 Keep eye contact, use your body language, and make your speech emotional and memorable even when reading from paper.
 Feel free to use gestures, make meaningful pauses, involve the audience… you’re the one to do it.